-RESIDENT: Individuals residing within the legal boundaries of a SRACLC Member Agency (Park Districts of Grayslake, Mundelein, Vernon Hills, and Villages of Hawthorn Woods, Lake Zurich, Libertyville, and Lincolnshire) are considered “residents” of the Association and pay the in-district fee.
+RESIDENT: Individuals residing within the legal boundaries of a SRACLC Member Agency (Park Districts of Grayslake, Mundelein, Round Lake Area, Vernon Hills, and Villages of Hawthorn Woods, Lake Zurich, Libertyville, and Lincolnshire) are considered “residents” of the Association and pay the in-district fee.
 Residents receive priority when registering for ALL PROGRAMS through the registration deadline.

 NON-RESIDENT: Any individual whose primary residence is outside of a Member Agency’s legal boundary is considered a non-Resident.

 The Special Recreation Association of Central Lake County has approved and implemented non-resident guidelines and fees for its programs.
 The fees are listed for all programs in the brochure.
 All individuals residing outside of the legal boundaries of current SRACLC member agencies will be subject to these guidelines.

 All individuals residing outside of the legal boundaries of current SRACLC member agencies will be subject to these guidelines.

 - SRACLC will no longer seek funding from townships to off-set non-resident fees for residents of unincorporated areas.
 Townships that have previously supported the Association have been notified.

 - All programs considered “Special Events” will now have a minimum 25% add on charge.